gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 The module 'node-notifier' creates nice alerts (at least in Mac Os) with the error messages that occurred during the build process.
 With the snippet above, we are just formatting the error message in a way that could be more readable.

-Next step is to **create the bundle**.
-For this part we are going to need three modules: watchify, browserify and reactify.
+The next step is to **create the bundle**.
+For this part, we are going to need three modules: watchify, browserify and reactify.
 The first one is a module to do automatic bundling of browserify-based scripts.

 Browserify lets us require('modules') in the browser by bundling up all our dependencies.
 It looks at a single JavaScript file (in this case app.jsx), and follows the require dependency tree, and bundles them into a new file.

 ReactJS uses a special syntax called JSX, not the normal JS one.
 Usually, when you want to work with ReactJS JSX files, you need to transform them into normal JS files.
 So we are going to use 'reactify' to transform those JSX into JS files.

-Conclusion, we will create a Browserify bundler and add a transformer to transform JSX to Javascript and then bundle everything together into a file called **main.js** that will sit in the root.
+In conclusion, we will create a Browserify bundler and add a transformer to transform JSX to Javascript and then bundle everything together into a file called **main.js** that will sit in the root.

 ```javascript
 // Bundle settings